Academic Integrity

 - Have a read of: "What happens if I breach Academic Integrity?

-Responsibility: Focus on what you have learnt from this experience, what you now realise that you didn't before, give specific examples of what you will do differently next time.
+- Responsibility: Focus on what you have learnt from this experience, what you now realise that you didn't before, give specific examples of what you will do differently next time.

-Recognition: demonstrate that you are aware of why it is so important for the Uni to maintain standards of Academic Integrity.
-Acknowledge the importance of students producing and submitting original work in their own words so their knowledge level can be assessed, and properly referencing words where they are not a student's own.
+- Recognition: demonstrate that you are aware of why it is so important for the Uni to maintain standards of Academic Integrity.
+Acknowledge the importance of students producing and submitting original work in their own words, so their knowledge level can be assessed, and properly referencing words where they are not a student's own.
 Show understanding that maintaining standards of Academic Integrity is crucially important for Monash or any learning institution.

-Rehabilitation: finally, what are you doing to ensure this never happens again?
-What skills could you further develop to guard against this happening again?
-Such actions are re-doing the Academic Integrity Module and Learn HQ.
-Additionally LearnHQ has some great modules on citation and referencing which I strongly recommend you complete and you could also reach out to the wonderful Student Academic Success team.
+- Rehabilitation: finally, what are you doing to ensure this never happens again?
+Such actions are re-doing the Academic Integrity Module and reading through Learn HQ.
+Learn HQ has some great modules on citation and referencing, paraphrasing, and AI use which we strongly recommend you complete.
+You can also book with the Student Academic Success team for 1:1 study skills support.

-- This page gives a good overview of the Academic Integrity/Misconduct procedure in case you still have questions.
+This page gives a good overview of the Academic Integrity/Misconduct procedure in case you still have questions.
 Furthermore the penalty guidelines are outlined here.

 What penalty am I going to get?